cstuder/parse-hydrodaten/README.md

 #### Legacy format: `SMS.xml`

+_Deprecated:_ No longer available as of april 2021.

 1. Contact the [Abfragezentrale](abfragezentrale@bafu.admin.ch) and ask for access to the file `SMS.xml`.
 2. You should get a username and password for the endpoint <https://www.hydrodata.ch/data/xml/SMS.xml>.